Skip to content

 3. Fusible Adhesive

 To use fusible adhesive you have to follow the same methods as outlined in the using steps of fusible tape.
-Meaning you have to,
+This means you have to,

 Things to Consider